 It’s that time of the year!
 Christmas cookies are the best part of the holiday.
 There’s no need for any other dessert for any Christmas meal: cookies are it.

 Everyone has their own collection of Christmas cookies, of course.
 This one has been carefully curated through the years by me and my family.
-We always have these cookies, with no exceptions whatsoever.
+We always have these cookies every Christmas, with no exceptions whatsoever.

-Peanut Sitting-Pretties, Peanut Blossoms, Chocolate Peanut Butter Bonbons (I see a peanut theme here) and Roll Out Cookies are always on the Manu.
-Although I have to modify that claim, since I have turned the Peanut Sitting-Pretties and Peanut Blossoms into bar cookies.
+Peanut Sitting-Pretties, Peanut Blossoms, Chocolate Peanut Butter Bonbons (I see a peanut theme here) and Roll Out Cookies are always on the menu.
+Although I have to modify that claim, since I have turned the Peanut Blossoms into bar cookies.
 They are much easier to make that way and just as delicious.
-In fact, the Peanut Blossom Bar Cookies are better because they are made with peanut butter cups!
+In fact, the Peanut Blossom Bar Cookies are better because they are made with peanut butter cups instead of chocolate kisses!

 So here are the classic Christmas Cookie recipes: